 2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, the number of participants is limited.
 Therefore, wait lists may exist.
 Benefits are provided at home, adult day care, or in assisted living.

-3) Regular Medicaid / Aged Blind and Disabled (ABD) – this is an entitlement program and is provided at home or adult day care.
+3) Regular Medicaid / Aged Blind and Disabled (ABD) – this is an entitlement program, which means as long as eligibility requirements are met, one is able to receive assistance.
+Benefits are provided at home or adult day care.